- Academic Advising

 The Institutional Animal Care and Use Committee (IACUC) assures the well-being and proper care of all vertebrate animals used for research and educational purposes at UTSA and serves the public by ensuring institutional compliance with all legal and ethical standards regarding the use of animals in research.

-Commercialization and Technology Transfer
+Commercialization and Innovation

 The Commercialization Council promotes a technology commercialization ecosystem that includes pure, applied, and translational research, intellectual property creation and licensing, and company formation, funding, education, staffing, and incubation.
 South Texas Technology Management (STTM) is a regional technology transfer office that provides comprehensive and integrated technology development services using the most effective protection and commercialization strategies to capitalize on the University’s intellectual property portfolio.